Skykomish, Washington: History

 Twenty two of Skykomish's buildings – both homes and business – were temporarily moved during the cleanup process.
 After the contaminated soil under them was removed, the buildings were moved back to their original locations on new foundations and utilities connections.
 The town was restored with modern conveniences such as sidewalks and street lights, but the historic character of Skykomish was maintained.
 The greatest benefit of the cleanup to every resident and business in town was the installation of the new wastewater treatment system connected to every building.

-Led by point guard John Best, the Skykomish basketball team won the 1954 State B championship beating the highly favored 3A Bainbridge.
-In 1954, Skykomish had a total of 51 students, while Bainbridge had an enrollment of 266.

 Geography

-Skykomish has no direct road connection to the rest of King County, with access on U.S. Route 2 through Snohomish County.
 The relative isolation of Skykomish from the rest of the county and its services has led to calls for secession or joining Snohomish County.
+Skykomish has no direct road connection to the rest of King County.

 According to the United States Census Bureau, the town has a total area of 0.33 sqmi, of which, 0.31 sqmi is land and 0.02 sqmi is water.